DavidAJohnston/OmniFoundation/README.md

 If the Board authorizes a reduction in the amount of directors, such a reduction shall not remove any director prior to the expiration or other termination of his or her term.

-Section 5.5	Place of Meeting: All Board of Directors meetings may be held within or without the District of Columbia at any place designated from time to time by resolution of the Board of by written notice of the Chairman of the Board.
+Section 5.5	Place of Meeting: All Board of Directors meetings may be held within or without the Zug, Switzerland at any place designated from time to time by resolution of the Board of by written notice of the Chairman of the Board.

 Section 5.6	Regular Meetings: Regular meetings of the Board of Directors shall be held at regular intervals that may from time to time be approved by the Board of Directors.